naninfinite/website-os/docs/easy/README.md

 - **Terminal-OS**: desktop shows no icons (minimal terminal-focused layout).
 - **OS-91 & Now-OS**: desktop shows an icon grid.
 Use mouse or keyboard to navigate.

+File Manager (FileMan.EXE)
+- A minimal file manager is available: `FileMan.EXE` (list vs icons view).
+It reads a seeded in-memory VFS (`public/content/vfs.json`).
+- Defaults: Terminal-OS/OS-91 open in icon view; Now-OS opens in list view.
+Use the toolbar to toggle view, navigate breadcrumbs, or refresh seeds.

 Tip: Keyboard controls — focus the desktop and use Arrow keys to move selection, Enter or double-click to open an app, Esc to clear selection.
 Press `Ctrl/Cmd + Space` to open the Launcher.

 ## Editing content